 Harrison Youth Council, Inc. receives funding from New York State, the Town of Harrison, the Harrison Central School District and private donations.

-We are licensed by the New York State Office of Alcoholism & Substance Abuse Services (OASAS) and we share OASAS’ goals:
+We are licensed by the New York State Office of Addiction Services and Supports (OASAS) and we share OASAS’ goals:

 To reduce the prevalence of substance abuse and problem gambling in the NYS population.